ares-emulator/ares/bezel/koko-aio/docs-ng.md

         The higher, the more the bright colors will smoothly expand.
         It emulates the natural antialiasing you see on CRTs on bright areas.
         More pronunced as "Glow to blur bias" approaches 0.

     Sharpness (horizontal, vertical):
         Modulates the sharpness of the image.
         - Max (actually 7.0) will not alter the image sharpness.
         - More than 0: will use gauss blur
         - Less than 0: will use box blur and will progressively add visual sharpness to image when approaching lower values.

+    Warped glow (X,Y):
+        Embolden bright pixels near dark ones using a warpsharp like algorithm.
+        This is a cheap way to emulate phosphor glowing.
+        The Y parameter will also allow scanlines to be higher.
+        It will also help (if coupled with) FXAA to stay sharp.

+    Warped Dynamics:
+        Change the amount of warpsharp applied based on the contrast between nearby pixels, thereby altering their "Warped" shape.

 **Tate mode:**<br>
     Rotates mask and scanlines by 90°<br>